code-with-amitk/Code-examples/Operating_Systems/Linux/Kernel/Interrupts/README.md

     - ISR is required to enable and disable the interrupt servicing a particular device, or
     - to manipulate data within a process’ stack area.
   - _2._ Interrupt service routines must execute as rapidly as possible.
+- **ISR is divided into two parts**:
+  - **1. Top-half or First-Level Interrupt Handler (FLIH):** Executed immediately at occurance of interrupt.
+Example:
+    - Acknowledging interrupt
+    - Resetting hardware(if needed)
+    - Recording any information ie only available at time of interrupt.
+  - **2. Bottom-half or Second-Level Interrupt Handlers (SLIH):** Non-critical processing is deferred for this.
 #### Registering ISR
 ```c
 int request_irq(unsigned int irq,		                      //1